 - Mention the fact that you are a Brandeis student

-- Indicate why you are writing to this individual
+- Indicate why you are writing to this individual in particular

 - Briefly state your interests or experiences in the person’s field, organization, or location

 - Request more information and advice (do not ask for an internship or job)